Temuera Morrison has the only face that could bring Boba Fett back to life

 “It was nice to actually come back and work hard and do some good stuff in terms of the drama, in terms of the acting, in terms of the action,” Morrison said.
 “Especially in these mature years that I have attained.”

-“Everything clicked with Robert Rodriguez,” Morrison said of the director who also helmed the first episode of “The Book of Boba Fett.
+“Everything clicked with Robert Rodriguez,” Morrison said of the director who also helmed the first episode of “The Book of Boba Fett.”
 “I think I had to show some stuff once I appeared in ‘The Mandalorian.’
-I think that gave them confidence to say hey I think this guy can handle it.
-To be in this family of Disney and (Lucasfilm) and having to hold the reins as a number one was a great honor.”
+I think that gave them confidence to say, ‘Hey, I think this guy can handle it.’
+To be in this family of Disney and (Lucasfilm) and having to hold the reins as a No. 1 was a great honor.”

 Local journalism is essential.